putaojuice/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have `Java 11` or above installed in your Computer.
+1. Ensure you have `Java 11` installed in your Computer.

 2. Download the latest `NUScheduler.jar` from [here](https://github.com/AY2122S2-CS2103-F11-4/tp/releases/tag/v1.3).